Help & support

 Financial hardship information cannot be used by credit reporting bodies in the calculation of your credit score (except where you have failed to keep to an arrangement and this is reflected in your repayment history), and can only remain on your credit report for 12 months.

-Our service retrieves your credit report information from Experian through Credit Savvy every month on your behalf.
+Credit Savvy’s service retrieves your credit report information from Experian every month on your behalf.
 Unfortunately, it can take time for account changes (including closures and corrections) to be reflected on your NetBank or CommBank app dashboard.

 Your credit providers will first have to update the information with Experian (you can contact them directly to check why your credit report doesn’t reflect any recent changes).

-Once the information has been amended on your Experian credit report, then when our service retrieves your credit report information from Experian through Credit Savvy, it will be displayed on your dashboard summary.
+Once the information has been amended on your Experian credit report, and Credit Savvy’s service retrieves your credit report information from Experian, it will be displayed on your dashboard summary.

 Credit scores are calculated by an algorithm that uses information from your credit report.
 This information includes patterns in your credit history, characteristics of your credit profile, and aspects of your credit applications.